ddablib/sysinfo/README.md

 ### Debug Mode

-To enable the new Windows 8 and later OS information detection code to be debugged on Windows Vista and Windows 7, developers can temporarily define the `DEBUG_NEW_API` symbol.
-This causes the same method used for Windows 8 and later detection to used for Windows Vista and Windows 7.

-To help with debugging developers can also define the `DEBUG` symbol.
+To help with debugging, developers can define the `DEBUG` symbol.
 Range checking is forced on when `DEBUG` is defined.

+Normally, the _VerifyVersionInfo_ API is used only when detecting Windows 8 and later.
+To enable code using this API to be tested on machines running Windows Vista or Windows 7, developers can temporarily define the `DEBUG_NEW_API` symbol.
+This causes the _VerifyVersionInfo_ API to be used for detection of Windows Vista and Windows 7. `DEBUG_NEW_API` is less useful than it was when Windows 8 was new: the symbol may be removed from future relesses.

 ### Deleted Code